 Firmware revision 2.32 and later adds support for a GPS signal jamming-indicator.
 The GPS receiver will detect, and flag jamming interference with levels ranging from 0 (no jamming) to 255 (strong jamming).
-Any level exceeding 50 will cause a SYNC:HEALTH 0x800 event to be flagged, and the unit to disable the LOCK OUT OK signal on connector J1.
+Any level exceeding 50 and loss of the 1PPS signal from the GPS will cause a SYNC:HEALTH 0x800 event to be flagged, and the unit to disable the LOCK\OK signal on connector J3.